 In most cases, a maximum of six hours may be completed under non-degree status.
-Permission to take more than six hours is subject to the approval by the respective Department Head and the Dean.
+Permission to take more than six hours is subject to approval by the respective Program Director and the Dean.
 Students enrolled in degree programs have priority over non-degree students in class registrations and on wait lists.